SomeOddCodeGuy/WilmerAI/README.md

   template for connections from a front end via `v1/Completions`.
 The template can be found in the "Docs" folder and is ready for upload to SillyTavern.

+- **Multi-LLM Group Chats In SillyTavern:** It is possible to use Wilmer to have a group chat in ST where every character is a different LLM, if you do desire (author personally does this.)
+There are example characters available in `Docs\SillyTavern`, split into two groups.
+These example characters/groups are subsets of larger groups that the author uses.

 ## Some (Not So Pretty) Pictures to Help People Visualize What It Can Do

 #### Single Assistant Routing to Multiple LLMs